symfony/symfony-docs/bundles.rst

 Bundle Directory Structure
 --------------------------

-The directory structure of a bundle is simple and flexible.
-By default, the bundle system follows a set of conventions that help to keep code consistent between all Symfony bundles.
+The directory structure of a bundle is meant to help to keep code consistent between all Symfony bundles.
+It follows a set of conventions, but is flexible to be adjusted if needed.
 Take a look at AcmeDemoBundle, as it contains some of the most common elements of a bundle:

 ``Controller/``